FAQ's About Becoming a Registered Play Therapist/Supervisor

 What do you mean by "the required hours of both general and play therapy-specific clinical supervision?"

-There are also different rules regarding the types of supervision: face to face, face to face with videotape review, telephone, telephone with videotape review, telephone with simultaneous videotape review, and, beginning in October of 2000, applicants must receive at least 10 hours of supervision with one person, and be observed for at least one hour by any supervisor who provides 10 or more hours of supervision.
+All applicants must receive at least 10 hours of supervision with one person, and be observed for at least one hour by any supervisor who provides 10 or more hours of supervision.

 APT can provide you with all of the details, and you can obtain the forms and information at www.a4pt.org.